 In late 2020, 9 percent of professional jobs in North America were remote.
 According to a recent study, closer to 25 percent of professionals will be remote by the end of 2022.
 The need for organizations of all sizes to adopt a robust collaboration solution is quickly growing.

-When you’re shopping for the right collaboration solution, Bergoon suggests looking for one that provides everything you need in one offering, including these seven features:
+When you’re shopping for the right collaboration solution, Bergoon suggests looking for one that provides everything you need in one app, including these seven features:

-- Audio calls, videoconferencing with screensharing, and instant messaging.
+- Audio calls, videoconferencing with screen sharing, and instant messaging.
 These features are the foundation of any smart collaboration tool since they provide the next best options to live and in-person communication.
-People across multiple locations can immediately connect and also still having the “feeling” of being together.
+People across multiple locations can immediately connect and still have the feeling of being together.

 - Private persona protection.
 Collaboration solutions can guard private information.
 For example, instead of exposing your personal cell phone number, a collaboration tool will display your business persona and number during calls and instant messages with clients, vendors, etc.

 - Third-party app integration.
 Consider the software your organization uses regularly and make sure it will integrate with your collaboration tool.
-For example, some collaboration tools can integrate with CRM platforms like Salesforce and calendar tools like O365.
+For example, some collaboration tools can integrate with platforms like Salesforce and Microsoft 365.

 - File-sharing from any device.
 Gone are the days of transferring files via email, saturating inboxes with heavy files.
 Some collaboration solutions allow you to transfer files, distribute them and give access to them from one central location.
 These shared files can vary from software, books, videos, documents and more.